vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 We'll provide you with a similar script in the assignment repos.

-Notes:
-1. As mentioned previously, interactive jobs are not meant to be long-running.
+Note: As mentioned previously, interactive jobs are not meant to be long-running.
 Please be considerate of other students and use the computing resources only as needed.
-1. In the above example we didn't specify a specific queue.
-Read the above section about preemption to understand the implications of this.
+For long-running jobs use `sbatch`.

 ### Accessing jupyter from home